Suggest a Songfact / Artistfact

 Clapton named the group.
 Blind Faith is what the fans had as they came out to see them without hearing any of their music first.
 It was also the name of the photo on the album cover.

-They did not have enough original material to fill the sets at their concerts, so they played songs from their old bands (Cream, Traffic, The Spencer Davis Group), to fill.
+They did not have enough original material to fill the sets at their concerts, so they played songs from their previous bands (Cream, Traffic, The Spencer Davis Group), to fill.

-The album cover showed a young girl holding a model spaceship.
+The UK version of their album cover showed a young girl holding a model spaceship.
 She was topless, which caused a great deal of controversy.
-An alternate cover with a band photo was issued for stores that refused to stock it.
+An alternate cover with a band photo was issued in America and for stores that refused to stock it.

 Clapton formed Derek and the Dominos with members of Delaney and Bonnie's group after Blind Faith broke up.
 Delaney and Bonnie were touring with Blind Faith.